-While there's nothing wrong with keeping your pencils in their original box, it may be more convenient to store them in a different way.
+While there's nothing wrong with keeping your pencils in their original box, it may be more convenient to store them differently.
 Soft wraps made of cloth or canvas are handy when you have a small travel set of pencils.
-For larger sets, consider a zippered case, with multiple "leaves" for your pencils.
+For larger sets, consider a zippered case with multiple "leaves" for your pencils.

 2. Art Supply Carts/Caddies